 Fund manager commentary

-The Company's net asset value increased 4.7% on a total return basis during the month.
-This compares with a 4.4% increase in the FTSE All Share 5% Capped Index over the same period.
+The Company’s net asset value fell 2.9% on a total return basis during the month.
+This compares with a 3.0% decrease in the FTSE All Share 5% Capped Index over the same period.

 Percentage growth, total return, bid to bid price with net income reinvested in sterling.
 Basis in accordance with the regulations of the FSA.
 Past performance is not a guide to future performance.
 Stock market movements may cause the value of investments and the income from them to fall as well as rise and investors may not get back the amount originally invested.
 A fund investing in a specific country carries a greater risk than a fund diversified across a range of countries.
 Changes in rates of exchange may have an adverse effect on the value, price or income of investments.
 If markets fall, gearing can magnify the negative impact on performance.
 The discrete annual performance table refers to 12 month periods, ending at the date shown.